-Diffuse Essential Oils
+6. Diffuse Essential Oils

 Sinus tissue inflammation and bacteria are often the culprits of sinus congestion, the best way to use essential oils to relieve a stuffy nose is through inhalation.

+This can be done by using an essential oil diffuser.
 The diffused oils will end up in the air this way killing the airborne viruses, bacteria, fungus and mold which makes a really great preventive remedy.

 This method helped me to prevent my baby getting sick (at 4 months) when my husband came home with a nasty flu.
 Eventually I got the flu too, even though I was nursing the whole time, my baby didn’t show any signs of illness.

 7. Chest And Feet Rub With Essential Oils